-Challenges with utilization (ideas, mechanics and use-cases)
+Challenges with utilization (ideas, mechanics, and use-cases)

 In other words, instead of monitoring your wearables individually, you can have them synced up to one smart jacket or band.
-The fashion industry is breaking through challenges with smart utilization of technologies.
+The fashion industry is breaking through challenges with the smart utilization of technologies.

 Market demand and positioning

 It’s important for brands to create solutions for problems that exist out there.
-Many projects have failed owing to poor consumer demand, especially in the “connected-everywhere” space.
+Many projects have failed to owe to poor consumer demand, especially in the “connected-everywhere” space.
 Taking a look at Under Armour’s athletic recovery sleepwear is a perfect example of market demand and proper positioning.
 The brand is reaching out to athletes around the world with a connected apparel solution that has an instant value-add.

 Ralph Lauren extended its positioning strategy by introducing self-heating jackets earlier in 2018.
 Using advanced conductivity, the jacket is able to keep the consumer warm while making them look stylish.
-This helps brands extend their story to the greater audiences and creates a long-term demand for digital fashion.
+This helps brands extend their story to greater audiences and creates a long-term demand for digital fashion.